DOH Reports 4 New Cases of COVID-19 Overnight

 SPONSORED VIDEO

-To date, 92 people have been hospitalized as a result of COVID-19 infection, while 17 have died.
-The state reported seven new recoveries Tuesday, meaning that a total of 637 individuals have now been released from isolation and are considered recovered.
+To date, 99 people have been hospitalized as a result of COVID-19 infection, while 17 have died.
+A total of 669 individuals have been released from isolation and are considered recovered.

+There are currently three active cases of COVID-19 on the Big Island.
+East Hawai‘i, Ocean View, and the Captian Cook area are the three island regions recently impacted by new, active cases.